Mental Health Facilities Charlotte, NC

 Alexander Youth Network Prtf

-Alexander Youth Network Prtf is a mental health center in Charlotte, North Carolina, located at 6220 Thermal Road, Suite C, 28211 zip code.
+Alexander Youth Network Prtf is one of mental health facilities in Charlotte, North Carolina, located at 6220 Thermal Road, Suite C, 28211 zip code.
 Alexander Youth Network Prtf provides residential treatment.
-Alexander Youth Network Prtf offers psychotropic medication, cognitive behavioral therapy and couples/family therapy to children / adolescents.
+Alexander Youth Network Prtf provides behavior modification, couples/family therapy and psychotropic medication to children / adolescents.
 Alexander Youth Network Prtf also supports people with PTSD and children/adolescents with serious emotional disturbance.
-More services available at Alexander Youth Network Prtf include case management, family psychoeducation and suicide prevention services.
+Additional services provided at Alexander Youth Network Prtf include family psychoeducation, suicide prevention services and education services.

 Learn More